jwahyoung/off-by-one/_posts/2017-11-25-higher-level-functions.md

 }
 ```

-This is better - it's more general - but we still have maintenance complexity, and we still have tight coupling.
+This is better - it's more general.
+(Instead of switch statements, we could use function maps in a lookup object).
+But we still have maintenance complexity even if we refactor this, and we still have tight coupling.
 Is there a better way?

 As it turns out, there is.
 JavaScript supports a paradigm known as first-class functions.
 This essentially means that functions can be treated like a number, a string, or any other data type; functions can be assigned to variables, and they can be passed around and referenced just like other objects.